keu/docs/astro/secrets-backend.md

 #### Step 4: Deploy to Astro

-Once you've confirmed that the integration with Google Cloud Secret Manager works locally, you can complete a similar set up with a Deployment on Astro.
+Once you've confirmed that the integration with AWS Secrets Manager works locally, you can complete a similar set up with a Deployment on Astro.

 1. In the Cloud UI, add the same environment variables found in your `Dockerfile` to your Deployment [environment variables](https://docs.astronomer.io/astro/environment-variables).
-Specify both `AIRFLOW__SECRETS__BACKEND` and `AIRFLOW__SECRETS__BACKEND_KWARGS` as **Secret** to ensure that your credentials are stored securely.
+Specify both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as **Secret** to ensure that your credentials are stored securely.

   :::warning